Love Letters (1945 film): Adaptation and production

+The movie was one of the first produced by Hal Wallis, who had recently left his position as head of production at Warner to become a producer with Paramount.

-Rand's screenplay of Massie's book converted his story into an adaptation of Edmond Rostand's famous play Cyrano de Bergerac.
+Rand's screenplay adaptation of Massie's book was also influenced by Edmond Rostand's famous play Cyrano de Bergerac.
 Rand had admired the work since reading it in the original French in her youth.
 As in Rostand's play, the heroine falls in love with a soldier believing him to be the author of certain love letters that had been written for him by another soldier, including a moving note sent from the front.
 In Rand's version, a dimension of psychological mystery is added, and the heroine discovers the identity of the true author in time for the protagonists to experience a "happy ending."

-Love Letters is the second of four films that included both Jones and Cotten leading roles.
-The others were Since You Went Away (1944), Duel in the Sun (1946), and Portrait of Jennie (1948).
+Love Letters is the second of four films that featured both Jones and Cotten in leading roles.
+The others are Since You Went Away (1944), Duel in the Sun (1946), and Portrait of Jennie (1948).

+Hal Wallis had to borrow the services of Jones and Cotten from David O. Selznick who had both actors under personal contract (along with director William Dieterle).
+Cotten was Wallis' second choice, after his first choice, Gregory Peck, turned down the film for being too close to Spellbound.
+Wallis said Selznick was difficult to deal with and tried to exert control over the film.

+Ann Richards had recently been put under contract to Wallis.
+She and Barry Sullivan tested for the leads and for a moment it looked like they might play them but Wallis decided to cast more established stars.
+Richards was cast in the second female lead role.

+Filming started October 1944 and ended by 1 January.

 Music

-The musical score by Victor Young was also nominated for an Oscar, and featured the melody of the hit song "Love Letters", penned by Edward Heyman and performed by Dick Haymes, which has been recorded by numerous artists since 1945, including Ketty Lester, Alison Moyet, Rosemary Clooney, Nat King Cole, Elvis Presley, Jack Jones, Elton John, Del Shannon, and Sinéad O'Connor, among others.
-The melody or song has been reused in other films, including the Blue Velvet (1986), directed by David Lynch.
+The musical score by Victor Young was nominated for an Oscar, and featured the melody of the hit song "Love Letters".
+The first notable release of the song, with lyrics by Edward Heyman, was by vocalist Dick Haymes whose recording peaked in popularity in September 1945.
+The song has been recorded by numerous artists since 1945, including Ketty Lester, Alison Moyet, Rosemary Clooney, Nat King Cole, Elvis Presley, Jack Jones, Elton John, Del Shannon, and Sinéad O'Connor, among others.
+The melody or song has been used in other films, including the David Lynch film Blue Velvet (1986), which features the Ketty Lester version.